Demido-Ltd/Discord-Bot/README.md

 Demido is a simple yet feature-rich, constantly evolving Discord bot that enhances your server with music playback and much more.

+The project was born out of boredom and pure passion for programming.
+We tried to make the bot that we always wanted to see on the platform.
+As such this project is more of a fun experiment than a serious piece of software.
+We tried to put together every feature that we felt like we would be using sooner or later.

 ## 📋 Features

  * 🎧 **Music Playback**: Play your favorite tunes directly in your Discord server.
 Supports various sources, including SoundCloud, Deezer and Spotify.